margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> So nature can reach its aim

 A blue sky becomes one of rainshowers
-<br> Which lead buds to blossom into flowers
+<br> Which leads buds to blossom into flowers
 <br> Bees create honey out of nectar
 <br> All of the earth is connected